 The irradiation source, consisting of two xenon arc lamps and a bank of halogen bulbs, is mounted inside the enclosure and is used to approximate the atmospheric actinic spectrum.
 Two 6 kW arc Xenon lamps (XBO 6000 W/HSLA OFR, Osram) are installed on the bottom-left and the top-right of the chamber housing, respectively.
 Quartz plates with optical polish (PI-KEM Ltd) of 4mm thickness in front of each arc lamp filter out unwanted UV light.
+The absorption of IR light due to the water vapour in the atmosphere is simulated in the chamber by the usage of a container, equipped with quartz glass on either side and filled with ultra-high purity water, located in front of each arc lamp.
 The bank of 112 halogen lights, 7 rows of 16 bulbs each (Solux 50W/4700K, Solux MR16, USA), are mounted on the same enclosure wall as the bottom xenon arc lamp, facing the inlet.

-The unwanted heat generated from the irradiation source is removed by the cooling system which includes the Air Conditioning (AC) unit and a water tank in front of each arc lamp with circulating water system.
-The chiller water circulates running through aluminium bars cooling the halogen bulb holders and through tanks in front of each arc lamp faced by the quartz filter plates, in order to dissipating heat produced by absorption of unwanted IR light by water vapour.
+The unwanted heat generated from the irradiation source is removed by the cooling system which includes the Air Conditioning (AC) unit, a chiller connected to the bottom arc lamp, and a recirculating water system connected to the top arc xenon lamp and running through aluminium bars cooling the halogen bulb holders.
+The chiller water circulates through tanks in front of each arc lamp faced by the quartz filter plates, dissipating heat produced by absorption of unwanted IR.

-160 2.4 Chamber air purification, conditioning and injection system
+2.4 Chamber air purification, conditioning and injection system

-Purified dry air is supplied by passing laboratory air at up to 3 m3 min-1 using a 3-phase blower (Nash Elmo; model G200) through a drier (ML180, Munters) and three filters (the first canister containing Purafil/charcoal, the second containing activated charcoal, and the third with a Hepa filter to remove the NO_x, volatile organic compounds and particles).
-This typically results to particle concentrations <15 particles cm-3, particle mass concentration $\sim 0\mu g$ m-3, O3 concentrations $\sim 0ppb$ and NO_x concentration <10ppb (NO <8ppb and NO2<2ppb).
+Purified dry air is supplied by passing laboratory air at up to 3 m3 min-1 using a 3-phase blower (Nash Elmo; model G200) through a drier (ML180, Munters) and three filters; first a canister containing Purafil/charcoal, second, one containing activated charcoal, and third a Hepa filter to remove the NO_x, volatile organic compounds and particles.
 The clean air can be conditioned by passing through the humidifier, ozoniser and aerosol mixing tank before entering the chamber.
 The ozoniser (OZV30, Waterth) generates ozone using 2 mercury lamps.
-The custom-built humidifier comprises a 50L tank fed with ultra-pure water (resistivity \geq 18.2 M Ω -cm), producing water vapour using an immersion heater that heats the water to ~80°C. VOCs are added to the chamber by injecting the desired liquid amount into a gently heated glass bulb (to ~80 °C) and transferred using the electron capture device (ECD) grade nitrogen (N4.8; purity 99.998%; N2) as the carrier gas.
+The custom-built humidifier comprises a 50L tank fed with ultra-pure water, producing water vapour using an immersion heater.
+VOCs are added to the chamber by injecting the desired liquid amount into a gently heated glass bulb (to ~80 °C) and transferred using the ECD grade nitrogen (N4.8; purity 99.998%; N2) as the carrier gas.
 NO_x (NO and NO2) is added to the chamber using custom-made cylinders at 10% v/v and a mass flow controller and transferred with ECD grade N2 as the carrier gas.
 Seed particles are generated by an atomiser (Topaz model ATM 230) and pass through a 0.12 m3 stainless steel aerosol residence chamber before being flushed into the chamber.
 All components are connected with large bore (50 mm) stainless steel pipes apart from the diversion lines for the seed, humidifier and ozoniser, which have a 25 mm bore.
 The flow path is controlled by several 2- and 3-way electro-pneumatic valves along the inlet system.
-As shown in Fig. 1, the purified lab air that is used to fill the chamber can be directed through the humidifier, the ozoniser and aerosol residence chamber and carry any of their components to the chamber while filling at high flow rate (3 m3 min11), ensuring rapid mixing (see Section 3.2).
+In general, the chamber maintains a relatively clean environment with particle concentrations <15 particles cm-3, particle mass